enoshrodrigo/result-system/README.md

 This system was built to enhance technical expertise in **Laravel**, **React.js**, and **Tailwind CSS**, combining efficient backend development with modern frontend frameworks to deliver a clean, responsive, and scalable system.

 ---

-## 🤝 Contributing

-Contributions are welcome!
-If you'd like to contribute, please submit a pull request.
-Together, we can make this system even better.

----

 ## 🔒 License

-This project is open-sourced under the [ Apache License](http://www.apache.org/licenses/LICENSE-2.0).
+This project is under the [ Apache License](http://www.apache.org/licenses/LICENSE-2.0).

 ---